Roy Thomas (pitcher): Seattle Mariners

-In 1981, Thomas went 12-8 with a 3.05 ERA and 111 strikeouts for Oakland's triple A affiliate, the Tacoma Tigers, but did not see any major league experience.
+In 1981, Thomas went 12-8 with a 3.05 ERA and 111 strikeouts for Oakland's triple-A affiliate, the Tacoma Tigers, but did not see any major league experience.
 After the season, he was dealt to the Seattle Mariners for minor leaguers Tim Hallgren and Rusty McNealy.

-He spent his first Spring with his new club in the majors, but was shipped to the triple A Salt Lake City Gulls just as the 1982 season was set to begin.
-He successfully made the club the following Spring, and spent his first full season in the majors in 1983, when he went 3-1 with a 3.45 ERA and 77 strikeouts in 43 appearances.
-His 88.2 innings pitched was tops for a right hander on the club.
+He spent his first Spring with his new club in the majors but was shipped to the triple-A Salt Lake City Gulls just as the 1982 season was set to begin.
+He successfully made the club the following Spring and spent his first full season in the majors in 1983, when he went 3-1 with a 3.45 ERA and 77 strikeouts in 43 appearances.
+His 88.2 innings pitched was tops for a right-hander on the club.

 A sore elbow in his pitching arm derailed his 1984 season.
 Though he was only with the M's for a little over half the season, he appeared in 21 games and pitched 49.2 innings.
 He returned healthy in 1985, but failed to make the club.
 He actually retired briefly, but reconsidered, and began the season in the Pacific Coast League with the Calgary Cannons.

-He was brought up to Seattle in late May, and immediately became manager Chuck Cottier's favorite arm out of the bullpen.
+Thomas was brought up to Seattle in late May and immediately became manager Chuck Cottier's favorite arm out of the bullpen.
 The Mariners set a franchise record with an eight-game winning streak in late June.
-Thomas appeared in three games during that stretch, and earned two wins while holding opposing batters to a .190 batting average.
+Thomas appeared in three games during that stretch and earned two wins while holding opposing batters to a .190 batting average.
 When fortunes reversed, and the M's were on a six-game losing streak in late July, Thomas pitched 6.1 brilliant innings of relief against the American League champion Boston Red Sox to break the streak.
 Despite having missed almost two months of the season, he pitched a team high 93.2 innings in relief, compiling a 7-0 record with a 3.36 ERA and seventy strikeouts.
 As a result, Thomas earned the distinction of having compiled the most wins without a loss ever on a team with a losing record when he went 7-0 for the 1985 Seattle Mariners (74-88).
 This record would be matched by Aaron Sele in the 2001 Mariners season.

 His sore elbow returned just as the 1986 season was set to start.
 As it turned out, he had elbow tendinitis which rendered him unable to pitch the entire season at any level.

-He was released by the M's in December, but returned the following Spring as a non-roster invitee.
+Thomas was released by the M's in December, but returned the following Spring as a non-roster invitee.
 He earned a spot with the triple A Calgary Cannons, and was brought to the majors in late June.
 On July 9, 1987 Thomas pitched 4.2 scoreless innings against the Red Sox to earn his first win of the season.
 Coupled with his 7-0 record in 1985, Thomas ended his major league career with an eight-game winning streak.